py5coding/py5book/reference/py5tools_save_frames.md

 Save a running Sketch's frames to a directory.

 By default this function will return right away and save frames in the background while the Sketch is running.
 The frames will be saved in the directory specified by the `dirname` parameter.
 Set the `block` parameter to `True` to instruct the method to not return until the number of frames saved reaches the number specified by the `limit` parameter.
-This blocking feature is not available on OSX when the Sketch is executed through an IPython kernel.
+This blocking feature is not available on macOS when the Sketch is executed through an IPython kernel.

 By default the Sketch will be the currently running Sketch, as returned by [](py5functions_get_current_sketch).
 Use the `sketch` parameter to specify a different running Sketch, such as a Sketch created using Class mode.